hemalis/final_project/README.md

 ### Database

-PostgresSQL was used to store and manipulate.
+PostgresSQL was used to store and manipulate the data.
 Please see image below.

 ![image](https://github.com/hemalis/final_project/blob/main/images/Database%20connection.jpg)